mostlycached/schema/docs/about.md

 ---

-I began this project because I wanted to make my world wider, richer.
+I work on this project because I want to make my world wider, richer.
+And let that gesture reach out to make yours wider, richer too.

 More specifically: I noticed that Calvino made Venice richer through *Invisible Cities*.
 And despite its universal appeal that every reader can enter those cities—underneath, it felt very much like Venice.
 His Venice.
 A Venice that became infinite through seeing.